Markus-Hefner/Portfolio-Project-5/README.md

   * After finding the most relevant factors will train and test model.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualizations and ML tasks

 * Business Requirement 1: Correlation study with data visualization
   * We will inspect the data related to the productivity of AI developers.